jeffkeith-codes/UFWlogreader/README.md

 Parse the UFW log file for some simple statistics

 ## UFW
-UFW is a basic firewall service on Ubuntu that can be enabled to block unwanted inbound traffic.
+UFW is a basic firewall utility on Ubuntu that can be enabled to block unwanted inbound traffic.
+More about UFW and its usage at https://help.ubuntu.com/community/UFW

+## Basics:
+- You can enable UFW with the shell command: <code>$ sudo ufw enable</code>
-Logs are kept in /var/log/ufw.log, containing details of blocked traffic.
+- Logs are kept in /var/log/ufw.log, containing details of blocked traffic.

 ## Stats from the logs
 This program is a simple exercise to parse out the fields in the ufw.log and give some